openturns/openturns/paper/paper.md

 distributed through Conda, pip, and Debian repositories.

-The library has been introduced in several publications (e.g., `@baudin:2016`).
+The library has been introduced in several publications (e.g., [@baudin:2016]).
-Its calibration features, for example, are introduced in `@baudin:2021`.
+Its calibration features, for example, are introduced in [@baudin:2021].
 The library is also used in several external packages.
-The benchmarking module otbenchmark, for example, is introduced in `@fekhari:2021`.
+The benchmarking module otbenchmark, for example, is introduced in [@fekhari:2021].
-Numerous application articles are based on OpenTURNS (e.g., `@Dutfoy:2023` on seismic risk assessment using the Gutenberg–Richter law).
+Numerous application articles are based on OpenTURNS (e.g., [@Dutfoy:2023] on seismic risk assessment using the Gutenberg–Richter law).

-The Persalys graphical user interface, built on top of OpenTURNS, provides a graphical user interface performing UQ analyses with no (or minimal) Python programming (see www.persalys.fr)
+The Persalys graphical user interface [@persalys], built on top of OpenTURNS, enables users to perform UQ analyses with no (or minimal) Python programming.

 An annual User’s Day has been held since 2008, fostering collaboration and knowledge exchange among researchers, engineers, and educators.